XuyangAbert/DECALF/README.md

 # My Paper Title

-This repository is the official implementation of [To be added].
+This repository is the official implementation of [Deep Active Learning using Clustering-based Sampling for High-dimensional Image Classification].

 ## Requirements